Aider-AI/aider/docs/faq.md

 ## What code languages does aider support?

 Aider supports pretty much all the popular coding languages.
-This is partly because GPT-4 is fluent in most mainstream languages, and familiar with popular libraries, packages and frameworks.
+This is partly because top LLMs are fluent in most mainstream languages, and familiar with popular libraries, packages and frameworks.

-In fact, coding with aider is sometimes the most magical when you're working in a language that you are less familiar with.
-GPT often knows the language better than you, and can generate all the boilerplate to get to the heart of your problem.
+In fact, coding with aider is sometimes the most magical when you're working in a language that you are less familiar with. the LLM often knows the language better than you, and can generate all the boilerplate to get to the heart of your problem.
-GPT will often solve your problem in an elegant way using a library or package that you weren't even aware of.
+The LLM will often solve your problem in an elegant way using a library or package that you weren't even aware of.

-Aider uses tree-sitter to do code analysis and help GPT navigate larger code bases by producing a [repository map](https://aider.chat/docs/repomap.html).
+Aider uses tree-sitter to do code analysis and help the LLM navigate larger code bases by producing a [repository map](https://aider.chat/docs/repomap.html).

 Aider can currently produce repository maps for most mainstream languages, listed below.